apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Throttling.md

 would be split across N systems.
 However, since the source varies, accurate accounting would be pointless since the throttling components themselves assume a constant source IP for tracking purposes.
 The login throttling components are simply not sufficient for detecting or preventing a distributed password brute force attack.

-For stateless CAS clusters where there is no session affinity, the in-memory components may afford some protection but they cannot apply the rate strictly since requests to CAS hosts would be split across N systems.
-The _inspektr_ components, on the other hand, fully support stateless clusters.